Skip to content

 Introduction

-The aim of BERA Research Commissions is to identify and address issues of current importance to the study and practice of education which may have future consequences for the discipline and its research communities.
-They should explore how educational research can respond to the challenges and opportunities raised by the changing nature of education across the four nations.
+The BERA Research Commissions aimed to identify and address issues of significance to the study and practice of education, with the potential to shape the discipline and its research communities.
+They explored how educational research could respond to the challenges and opportunities arising from the changing nature of education across the four nations.

-The outcomes and recommendations of the research commissions are not endorsed by BERA, and the intention is for the work to break new ground and bring prominence to less researched areas within education.
+The outcomes and recommendations of the Research Commissions were not formally endorsed by BERA.
+The intention was to break new ground and raise the profile of under-researched areas within education.

 Format